 Making a referral

 If you’re a professional working with a young person who lives in Cumbria you can refer to PAC free of charge.
-After we receive your referral which you can find at the bottom of this page we will contact you to confirm that the young person is on the waiting list.
+To request a copy of our referral form please contact us using the contact form on this site or call us on 01228 533874.
+After we receive your referral form we will confirm that the young person is on the waiting list.
 You will hear from us next when there is a therapist free to work with them.

 The young person will then be invited to attend an initial session where they will meet the therapist they will be working with and then they can decide if attending further sessions would be useful.
 This first session will last up to an hour and you are welcome to accompany the young person if that is their preference.
 We do have a small waiting area.